 Postdoctoral Scholars are given 31 days from their appointment begin date to select and enroll in the UC Postdoctoral Scholar Benefit Plan (PSBP).
 If the forms are not completed within 31 days of the appointment begin date, University coverage can only be provided on an exceptional basis.

-In order to enroll in the UC PSBP, the Postdoctoral Scholar must complete the online enrollment and beneficiary forms and submit them to the departmental personnel representative for submission to Merritt Bradford in OPVSA, email@example.com or Campus Mailcode 0043.
+In order to enroll in the UC PSBP, the Postdoctoral Scholar must visit http://clients.garnett-powers.com/pd/uc/ and follow the instructions.
+If you are required to complete your enrollment by completing the enrollment form on the Garnett-Powers website, please submit completed form to the departmental personnel representative for submission to Merritt Bradford in OPVSA, email@example.com or Campus Mailcode 0043.

 Questions concerning general eligibility conditions should be directed to the departmental HR/personnel representative, or the OPVSA Postdoctoral Scholar Specialist, Merritt Bradford at firstname.lastname@example.org or (858) 534-3553.
 Emergency enrollment, questions regarding the details of each plan, activation of short term disability benefits, should be directed to: